Computing a LTAS with the Public API [1]#

 }

-for f in dataset.origin_files
+for f in project.origin_files

 ],